liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/04-integrating-with-facebook-and-twitter.markdown

 ## Using Social Bookmarks [](id=using-social-bookmarks)

-So far, you've learned how to integrate your site with Facebook and Twitter, but what about the rest of social media?
-Liferay provides Social Bookmarks.
+So far, you've learned how to integrate your site with Facebook and Twitter, but what about the other social networks?
+There's an app for that: Social Bookmarks.
 When this feature is enabled, icons are displayed in a menu, or below the content, that allows users to share their content to Facebook, Twitter, and Google+.
 This feature is enabled by default in the Blogs portlet, and can be enabled for other portlets, that are asset enabled, through the *configuration* menu of the portlet or in System Settings.

 ![Figure 2: Social Bookmarks are enabled by default in the Blogs portlet.](../../../images/social-bookmarks.png)

 If you want more social bookmarks than come out of the box, be sure to install the [Social Bookmarks app](https://web.liferay.com/marketplace/-/mp/application/15188453) from the Marketplace.

++$$$

+**Note:** The Blinklist and Technorati bookmark links are no longer active, and have therefore been removed from the Social Bookmarks app.

+$$$

+The Social Bookmarks app adds several additional bookmarks to the default set of social bookmarks, such as LinkedIn and Digg.